This post was revised in June 2021, including legal changes introduced by the Job-ready Graduates legislation.

 A ‘full fee’ should be distinguished from an upfront fee, which is paid by students who are not eligible for a HELP loan.
 For domestic students most full fee courses can be financed via a FEE-HELP loan.
 However students can in some contexts receive a tuition subsidy but have to pay student contributions upfront.
 This applies to permanent residents and many New Zealand citizens.

-About 7 per cent of domestic undergraduates in Australia are full-fee paying.
+About 6 per cent of subjects taken by domestic undergraduates are full-fee paying.
 The simple explanation for this is that domestic undergraduate students in public universities pay student contributions rather than full fees, while undergraduates in private universities and non-university higher education providers pay full fees.
 However, there are exceptions in both cases, sometimes at the unit of study (subject) level rather than the course.

 Once a student is a Commonwealth supported student, he or she can be charged a student contribution but cannot be charged another tuition fee: section 169-15(1).

 If a student is not Commonwealth supported they must pay the tuition fee set by the provider: section 169-15(2).